-Knockin Village Hall monitors the diversity of its employees, and Trustees, in order to ensure that there is no inappropriate or unlawful discrimination in the way it conducts its activities.
+Knockin Parish Council monitors the diversity of its employees, and Councillors, in order to ensure that there is no inappropriate or unlawful discrimination in the way it conducts its activities.
 It undertakes similar data handling in respect of prospective employees.
 This data will always be treated as confidential.
-It will only be accessed by authorised individuals within the Village hall and will not be disclosed to any other bodies or individuals.
+It will only be accessed by authorised individuals within the Council and will not be disclosed to any other bodies or individuals.
 Diversity information will never be used as selection criteria and will not be made available to others involved in the recruitment process.
 Anonymised data derived from diversity monitoring will be used for monitoring purposes and may be published and passed to other bodies.

-Knockin Parish Council as sole trustee to Knockin Village Hall will always give guidance on personnel data to employees, Trustees, partners and volunteers through a Privacy Notice and ensure that individuals on whom personal information is kept are aware of their rights and have easy access to that information on request.
+The Council will always give guidance on personnel data to employees, councillors, partners and volunteers through a Privacy Notice and ensure that individuals on whom personal information is kept are aware of their rights and have easy access to that information on request.